When planning a special event, there are many things that one must think about to ensure safety for everyone involved. In general a special event:

 Events with Alcohol

-The CSU Stanislaus policy and procedures for the Sale, Consumption, and Possession of Alcoholic Beverages .pdf applies to all University facilities, buildings, and grounds (collectively known as the "campus"), to all events and activities held on the campus, to all University sponsored events off-campus, and to all University personnel and students.
+The Stanislaus State policy and procedures for the Sale, Consumption, and Possession of Alcoholic Beverages .pdf applies to all University facilities, buildings, and grounds (collectively known as the "campus"), to all events and activities held on the campus, to all University sponsored events off-campus, and to all University personnel and students.
 Event sponsors must read and fully comply with the campus policy .pdf

 - Safety & Risk Management will route the event information for administrative approvals, according to the policy